Survivors Recount Horrific RSF Attack On Famine-hit Sudan Camp - UrduPoint

 Survivors Recount Horrific RSF Attack On Famine-hit Sudan Camp

-Last week, shelling and gunfire shook the streets as the Rapid Support Forces, at war with the army for nearly two years, stormed the famine-stricken camp in the Darfur region.
+Last week, shelling and gunfire shook the streets as the Rapid Support Forces (RSF) -- at war with the army for nearly two years -- stormed the famine-stricken camp in the Darfur region.

 "Bombs were falling on houses.
 There were bodies on the street.
 There was no way we could stay," the 22-year-old literature student told AFP after arriving in the town of Tawila, around 60 kilometres (37 miles) west of Zamzam.